Boundless Immigration: What $1,349 Actually Buys in 2026

 No service is perfect, and an honest review requires an honest look at the limitations.
 Here is where Boundless does not fully deliver.

 The price is a genuine barrier for many couples.
-At $995 or more for their standard package, Boundless is not an impulse purchase.
-And that $995 does not cover government filing fees, which run $535 for the I-130 petition alone, plus additional fees for the National Visa Center, medical examinations, document translations, and travel.
-By the time you add everything up, a couple using Boundless can easily spend $3,000 to $4,000 or more before they even set foot in the embassy.
-For couples already stretching their budget to make the immigration process work, nearly a thousand dollars for application preparation is a significant line item that deserves careful thought.
+Boundless's tiers run from $699 (K-1 Essential) up to $2,399 (K-1 + AOS Premium bundle) — and that fee does not cover government filing fees.
+The I-130 petition alone is $675 (increased from $535 in the April 2024 USCIS fee rule), and additional fees apply for the National Visa Center, the Visa Integrity Fee on K-1s, medical examinations, document translations, and travel.
+By the time you add everything up, a couple using Boundless can spend $3,000 to $5,000 or more before they even set foot in the embassy.
+For couples already stretching their budget to make the immigration process work, the Boundless service fee — even the Essential tier — is a significant line item that deserves careful thought.

-What Boundless does not offer is mock interviews.
-There is no simulation where you sit down and practice actually answering questions under realistic conditions.
-There are no personalized questions tailored to the specific details of your case — your relationship timeline, how you met, any potential red flags that a consular officer might probe.
-There is no opportunity to practice repeatedly until you feel confident and natural rather than nervous and rehearsed.
+What Boundless still does not offer at any tier is unlimited mock interviews.
+There is no AI-driven simulation where you sit down at midnight and practice actually answering questions under realistic conditions, again the next morning, again the day before your appointment.
+There is no system that generates personalized follow-up questions tailored to the specific details of your case — your relationship timeline, how you met, any potential red flags that a consular officer might probe — and adapts based on how you answered the previous round.
+A single attorney consult is valuable, but it is fundamentally different from the kind of repeated, pressured rehearsal that produces real interview confidence.

 For many couples, the interview is the single most anxiety-inducing part of the entire immigration process.
 It is the moment where a consular officer looks you in the eye and decides whether your relationship is genuine.
 And while Boundless gets you to that moment with a well-prepared application, it does not adequately prepare you for the moment itself.
 That gap matters more than most people realize until they are sitting in the embassy waiting room.